Are air conditioners bad for your health?

 Many of us would have heard the term Legionnaires disease, the usual trigger being air droplets with the legionella bacteria originating from poorly maintained air conditioning units.

-So the key lesson here is – to have your residential airconditioning filters cleaned regularly and your commercial air conditioning unit maintained regularly.
+The important lesson is to clean your home air filters and maintain your business air conditioning unit regularly.
 If you experience that your workplace is leaving air conditioning maintenance in the too-hard basket.
-Please point out to them the health risks associated with filters full of allergens.
+Please emphasise to them the health problems associated with filters full of allergens.
 Being in a safe workplace is a fundamental right.

 Subscribe